 More Yoyogi Park black and white rockabilly

-I haven’t ventured out as much throughout the coronavirus pandemic.
-And when I have, I tried to keep away from crowded places.
-Those being Shibuya, Shinjuku, Ikebukuro, and of course, Harajuku.
+I haven’t ventured out much throughout the coronavirus pandemic.
+When I have, I keep away from crowded places.
+Those being Shibuya, Shinjuku, Ikebukuro, and Harajuku.

 So I didn’t go to Yoyogi Park much in 2020.
 When I did, the dancers were missing.
 These photos were from my first visit in 2021.
 Some things had changed.